Logiqx/wst-results/docs/events/guidance/README.md

 Somebody on-site will co-ordinate the download and sharing of OAO data from the Motions.

-Any ESP, LISA, Locosys, COROS and Garmin devices will have to be done individually.
+ESP, LISA, Locosys, COROS and Garmin devices will have to be provided individually.

 WeTransfer is a great way to share files but WhatsApp or e-mail are also acceptable.